Ronald Hugh Barker: Post-war career

-In 1946, Barker attended the first International Telemetering Symposium at Princeton University, New Jersey when he read two papers describing his guidance system.
-The report states "The proceedings are an interesting account of early telemetering work.
-Of the 37 papers presented, three summarised telemetering work in England.
-Examples of nearly all possible systems of modulation and multiplexing were reported".
+That same year Barker attended the first International Telemetering Symposium at Princeton University, New Jersey.
+He read two papers describing his guidance system as part of the classified Anglo-American “Bumblebee” research collaboration on guided missiles, pilotless aircraft and projectiles at supersonic speed.
+Bumblebee report No 42 included examples of nearly all possible systems of modulation and multiplexing were reported in this historic document.